allanchua101/serverless-ninja/002-automation/README.md

 Building and managing 100s of serverless APIs can be a daunting task.
 Lucky for us, AWS provided a nice and smooth way of automating work related to Lambda functions which can include:

-- Installing of dependencies on each endpoint
+- Installing of dependencies of each API
 - Releasing to multiple environments (dev, uat and prod)
 - Decommissioning of APIs
 - Seeding of Dynamo DBs